 She recently popped in for an ad hoc tutorial and I asked her about her web strategy.

 “Yes.
 And a MySpace page.
 With 800 friends.”

 “So you do have a web strategy.”

-Charlotte had been worried about her technical limitations and the lack of a website.
+Sarah had been worried about her technical limitations and the lack of a website.
 Instead, she quickly realised that this wasn’t important – it wasn’t about building a big solid brick house, but about taking a bunch of caravans on tour, to where her audience lived online.

 And crucially, this was backed up by her research – which is worth reading for any news executive or editor who wants to know how consumption of information is changing online.

 Here’s what she wrote about her 15-30-year-old audience:

 “When asked which four websites they visit most often, a whopping 67% of them included Myspace, with an equally large number – 65% – listing Facebook.
 The next greatest number was Ebay at just 20%.
 Other popular answers, surprisingly, but much lower, were Wikipedia, Youtube, Flickr and Dont Stay In.
 Other websites were mentioned barely twice – the research gathered long lists of obscure websites.

 “Evidently my target age group lean heavily towards using websites with some kind of social networking element.
 Another common trend were blogs (yay) – Trash Menagerie, Perez Hilton and Fluokids, to name but a few.